THE SWORD OF GOLIATH

 Yours for giving allegiance to Jesus,

 P.S.
-Here is my letter I just emailed to Bill O’Reilly…
+Here is my letter I e-mailed to Bill O’Reilly…

 Dear Mr. O’Reilly,

 Mel Gibson was made out to be anti-Semitic because of the way he portrayed the events leading up to the death of Jesus.
 I’ve done national TV across Canada for over 50 years.
 Before the release of “The Passion of the Christ,” I wrote Mel a letter like this one.
 After the release of the movie I was on TV with three Rabbis discussing their concerns of anti-Semitism.
 I pointed out that I believed that Mel was ill-informed in some respects, and that this was the reason for the anti-Jewish charges.
-I consider this to be an open letter which I’ve placed on my daily blog, 100words.ca, on the day before Good Friday, Thursday, March 28th.
+I consider this to be an open letter which I’ve placed on my daily blog, 100words.ca.

 I pray that you will have this passed on to you by your team members.
 I can hope for your eyes to see this.
 As you can tell I think this is very important for you, the “No Spin” man.
 The Jewish people are suffering because of the “Spin” of the 3rd and 4th centuries.